jhuang6451/nabu-dualboot-img/README.md

 ## Installation

 1. Download the ZIP file in the variant you need (**`installer_{case/bootmanager}_{SB/NOSB}.zip`**) and flash it using Magisk Manager or TWRP recovery.
-2. (For the software boot manager option only) Install the boot manager and the [`Reboot to Android`](https://github.com/rodriguezst/Reboot2AndroidPkg/releases) app in your EFI System Partition (ESP).
+2. (For the software boot manager option only) Install the boot manager (rEFInd, simpleinit...) and the [`Reboot to Android`](https://github.com/rodriguezst/Reboot2AndroidPkg) app in your EFI System Partition (ESP).
 For rEFInd, the partition should contain the following structure:
 ```
 [ESP Partition]
 └── EFI